demisto/content/Packs/RSANetWitness_v11_1/Integrations/RSANetWitnessv115/README.md

 ### rsa-nw-file-download
 ***
-Initiate file download for a single file, or multiple files, to the Endpoint Server
+Initiate file download for a single file or multiple files to the endpoint server.

 #### Base Command